raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step06.md

 print('The resistor you need is approximately', R2)
 ~~~

-### Limitations of a UDS
+### The limitations of a UDS

-The biggest limitation of this type of sensor comes when the object that reflects the ultrasound is very close.
-In this case the receiver might not pick up the sound when it is initially reflected off an object, and instead detect the sound once it has rebounded off another object.
-This results in a higher distance reading than is accurate.
+The biggest limitation of this type of sensor comes into play when the object that reflects the ultrasound is very close.
+In this case, the receiver might not pick up the sound when it is initially reflected off an object, and may instead detect the sound once it has rebounded off another object.
+This results in an inaccurately high distance reading.

 ### Test your voltage divider

-Using the code and formula above, what size resistors could you use to limit the voltage to 1V?
+Using the code and formula above, decide what size resistors you would use to limit the voltage to 1V.

 Share your thinking and answers in the comments below.